 Jennifer Doudna, Co-Founder Of CRISPR, On The Future Of Gene Editing

-Speaker 1: 00:00 The founder of CRISPR, a technology that can edit DNA, came to San Diego this week.
-KPBS science and technology reporters.
-Shalena John Lonnie got a chance to speak with Jennifer Doudna.
-They talked about the future of gene editing and the ethical concerns surrounding it
+KPBS got a chance to speak with Doudna about the future of gene editing and the ethical concerns surrounding it.

-Speaker 1: 03:38 Donna says there's a lot of next steps with this technology, but for now she's working on a genetic research nonprofit in the San Francisco Bay area.
-The goal she says is to take practical biomedical ideas off the ground and make sure gene editing is equitable.
+Doudna said there are a lot of next steps for her when it comes to developing this technology.
+But, for now, she’s working on organizing a genetic research nonprofit in the San Francisco Bay Area.
+The goal, she said, is to take practical biomedical ideas off the ground and to make sure gene editing is equitable.

-Speaker 1: 04:00 Downness has funding for science for the sake of curiosity is a huge part of making sure the research can happen.
+Doudna said funding for science for the sake of curiosity is a huge part of making sure this research can happen.